Countly/countly-sdk-web/README.md

 ```

 ## How can I help you with your efforts?
-Glad you asked.
-We need ideas, feedbacks and constructive comments.
+Glad you asked!
+We need ideas, feedback and constructive comments.
 All your suggestions will be taken care with upmost importance.
+For feature requests and engaging with the community join [our Slack Community](https://slack.count.ly) or [Community Forum](https://support.count.ly/hc/en-us/community/topics).

-We are on [Twitter](http://twitter.com/gocountly) and [Facebook](https://www.facebook.com/Countly) if you would like to keep up with our fast progress!
+We are on [Twitter](http://twitter.com/gocountly), [Facebook](https://www.facebook.com/Countly) and [LinkedIn](https://www.linkedin.com/company/countly) if you would like to keep up with Countly related updates.